-There is no change to this data sheet as a result of offering the device as a Spansion product.
-Any changes that have been made are the result of normal data sheet improvement and are noted in the document revision summary.
+There is no change to this datasheet as a result of offering the device as a Spansion product.
+Any changes that have been made are the result of normal datasheet improvement and are noted in the document revision summary, where supported.
+Future routine revisions will occur when appropriate, and changes will be noted in a revision summary.